wahidawari/GuitarTrainer/README.md

 ```
 For windows you need to use py2exe instead.

-To keep apllication size as small as possible, make sure you create a virtual environment where you install only the necessary libraries.
+To keep application size as small as possible, make sure you create a virtual environment where you install only the necessary libraries.